This website may contain affiliate links and we may be compensated (at no cost to you!).

 Grab your tickets by heading to the Royal Gorge Bridge information desk.
 Then, let them know the name registered that is registered for the Colorado Jeep Tours.

 Another popular tour package is the Gold Belt Full Day Tour, which tours historic towns like Victor, Cripple Creek, the Garden Park Fossil area, and other spectacular sites.

-You can combine both the Royal Gorge & Red Canyon Half Days into an all day excursion trip.
+You can even combine both the Royal Gorge & Red Canyon Half Days into an all day excursion trip.